India defends 119 in low-scoring thriller to beat Pakistan by 6 runs at T20 World Cup, Bumrah 3-14

 WESTBURY, N.Y.
-(AP) — India successfully defended only 119 to beat rival Pakistan by six runs in a low-scoring cricket thriller on Sunday and stay perfect at the Twenty20 World Cup.
+(AP) — India successfully defended a small total to beat rival Pakistan by six runs in a low-scoring cricket thriller on Sunday and stay perfect at the Twenty20 World Cup.

-But Babar Azam-led Pakistan stuttered to 113-7 in 20 overs against India's pace attack, led by Jasprit Bumrah’s match-winning figures of 3-14 in four overs and Hardik Pandya chipping away with 2-24 as India finished strongly.
+In its chase, Pakistan stuttered to 113-7 in 20 overs against a menacing pace attack led by Jasprit Bumrah with match-winning figures of 3-14 in four overs, and Hardik Pandya chipping away with 2-24 as India finished strongly.

+“We were looking at 140, but nevertheless the bowlers did the job,” India skipper Rohit Sharma said.

+“At the halfway stage we got together and said if things can happen to us, they can happen to them too. … Bumrah is going from strength to strength.
+I’m not going to talk too much about him, we want him to be in that kind of mindset till the end of this World Cup, he’s a genius with the ball.”

-Pakistan appeared to be cruising at 80-4 in 14 overs but Bumrah then had Pakistan top-scorer Mohammad Rizwan clean bowled for 31 and Iftikhar Ahmed holed out in the deep off the last ball of a terrific spell.
+Pakistan appeared to be cruising at 80-3 in 14 overs but Bumrah then had Pakistan top-scorer Mohammad Rizwan clean bowled for 31 and Iftikhar Ahmed holed out in the deep off the last ball of a terrific spell.
+Pakistan middle-order batters were squeezed so much in the death overs that it could hit only two boundaries off the final six overs.

 Needing 18 off the final over, Naseem Shah (10 not out) smashed Arshdeep Singh for two boundaries before he left the field with tears in his eyes and was consoled by his batting partner Shaheen Shah Afridi as Pakistan lost its second successive Group A game.

-India beat Ireland by eight wickets in its opening game at the same ground.
+India beat Ireland by eight wickets in its opening game at the same ground and leads the group that also features Canada.
+India and the U.S. have four points — India is top with a better net-run rate.

+After two successive losses, Pakistan needs to win its remaining two games against Canada and Ireland and also hope results of other group games go in its favor to progress to the second stage of the tournament.
+Two teams advance from the group.

+″We played too many dot balls and the pressure was on us,” Pakistan captain Babar Azam said.
+“You can’t expect too much from tailenders.
+We were not up to the mark in the first six overs, we had targeted 40-45 runs, but we couldn’t capitalize properly.”

 Earlier, India’s batting lineup crumbled against Shah and Haris Rauf, who both finished with 3-21, while Mohammad Amir, who came out of retirement for the World Cup, grabbed 2-23.